laher/promsortrules/README.md

 # promsortrules

-Sort and reformat prometheus rules files alphabetically
+Sort prometheus rules files alphabetically by rule name. promsortrules reformats the rule definitions in a consistent manner.

 ## Installation and usage